 Financial statements provide a role as a source of information for investors to decide to invest in a company.
 As a source of information, the financial statements need to have reliability.
 One of the sources of reliability is the opinion that comes from public accountants.
 The opinion consists of several levels ranging from the highest opinion to unqualified opinion.
 In the unqualified opinion, the financial statements are stated to be fairly prepared using the applicable accounting standards.
-However, apart from the level of fairness, there are other things that audit firms must consider in providing an opinion, namely the sustainability of the company does not receive money from investors so that it can close, but rather so that it can continue its business and provide returns to investors.
+However, apart from the level of fairness, there are other things that audit firms must consider in providing an opinion, namely the sustainability of the company.
+The sustainability of the company is an investment indicator for investors.
+The company does not receive money from investors so that it can close, but rather so that it can continue its business and provide returns to investors.
 Kuruppu and Oyelere (2012) found that the absence of a going concern opinion will reduce investor confidence in financial statements.